 See Kenneth talking to the OUP about his Professional Conduct Casebook (2nd edition) here.

 Kenneth has substantial and wide ranging experience in professional conduct and competence matters.
 He has expertise in health care, legal, accountancy and financial aspects of professional discipline.
-He is a former member of the prosecuting panel of the Bar Standards Board, and since 2017 has been a Legally Qualified Chairman at the General Medical Council – Medical Practitioners Tribunal Service.
-He also sits as a Legal Assessor at the Nursing & Midwifery Council and a Legal Advisor to the General Dental Council.
-In recent years he has regularly acted for the General Pharmaceutical Council on appeals to the High Court.
-In 2014 he represented the Council in Gulamhusein v GPhC which re-affirmed the test for extension of an interim suspension order in concurrent disciplinary and criminal proceedings, and in 2015 he represented the Council in Rasool v GPhC where the court in reviewing the domestic and European authorities held that there was no risk of impartiality by reason of the chairman having dealt with earlier preliminary issues.
-In 2017 he represented the Council in the Supreme Court in the case of Khan v General Pharmaceutical Council, and in 2018 in the Court of Appeal in the case of Hussain v General Pharmaceutical Council.
+He is a former member of the prosecuting panel of the Bar Standards Board, and since 2017 has been a Legally Qualified Chair at the General Medical Council – Medical Practitioners Tribunal Service.
+He also sits as a Legal Assessor at the Nursing & Midwifery Council and as a Legal Adviser to the General Dental Council.
+In recent years he has regularly acted for the General Pharmaceutical Council on appeals to the High Court, the Court of Appeal and the Supreme Court.